 Introduction

-This section describes how the TLN WRO ensures that an AO can comply with its lawful intercept requirements.
+This section describes how the WRO ensures that an AO can comply with its lawful intercept requirements.

-transports the traffic belonging to the AO End Users in such a way through its network that the AO is in a position to meet its lawful obligations in the standard ETSI lawful intercept framework.
+Wyre transports the traffic belonging to the AO End Users in such a way through its network that the AO is in a position to meet its lawful obligations in the standard ETSI lawful intercept framework.

 ETSI Lawful Intercept Framework